Is Flu Going Around in South Carolina This Week?

 How does South Carolina flu activity compare to the national average?

-South Carolina's flu activity is 0.9 percentage points above the national average.
+South Carolina's flu activity is within 0.4 percentage points of the national average.
 The nearby states table shows how South Carolina ranks regionally.

 What does the flu activity level mean for South Carolina?